-The best translation API you could choose is one that adds value to your app with layers of security for your users.
+The best translation API you could choose in 2020 is one that adds value to your app with layers of security for your users.
 Most cloud translation API’s don’t provide your app with enough security—and this is needed now more than ever in the age of growing cybersecurity threats.

 Read on to learn why the existing security standards in most cloud translation API’s are inadequate for protecting user data, and learn about the best translation API for secure translations.

 While you can find several cloud translation platforms that run translations through a secure connection (HTTPS), this alone doesn’t quite make the cut for user data security in 2020 and beyond.
 The best translation API you could choose will do more than use HTTPS protocol.

 To illustrate this point, let’s say a translation app states that they have the right to leverage user translation data for other purposes.
 This means that anytime a user enters data into the translation tool, this information may be stored, indexed, shared or even repurposed for the company’s own uses.